-The list above doesn’t represent all the factors that can impact your insurance rates.
-At times the cost of insurance will vary from company to company.
+The list above doesn’t represent all the factors that can impact your rates.
+Also, the cost of coverage varies from one company to another.
 It’s a smart idea to assess the insurance market and compare quotes to find the best deal and save money.

 Choosing MedPay Limits

 Limits are the maximum amount of money the insurance company will use to cover your expenses in an accident.
 Choosing limits can be difficult because it is hard to predict how much an accident could cost.

 When you’re selecting limits for MedPay, think about how much it would cost right after an accident.
 In other words, consider the immediate costs.
 These could include ambulance fees, emergency room visits, tests, and other costs.

 It is also important to keep health insurance in mind when setting limits.
 Think about how much it covers.
 Then you can add MedPay as extra coverage.